snheffer/cramer-tersect/README.md

 ![](media/tersect_menu10.png)

 3\.
-Once the index file has been generated, it can be queried in the main Tersect Menu:
+Once the index file has been generated, it can be queried in the main Tersect Menu.
+Selected samples turn grey in the left-hand menu.

 ![](media/tersect_menu11.png)

 4\.
 Select the query in the Query menu.
-Selected VCFs are indicated by a white border:
+Selected VCFs are indicated by a white border.
+Clicking the "Add track to Instance" button will refresh the browser window and show the track in the browser view:

 ![](media/tersect_menu12.png)